Aravindr017/ICTAK-Group_1/README.md

 ## Project Overview: Election Dataset Portugal - Regression

 This notebook details a machine learning project focused on predicting `FinalMandates` using the Real-Time Election Results Portugal 2019 dataset.
-The process involves comprehensive data preprocessing, feature engineering, and the implementation and evaluation of various regression models, particularly focusing on the K-Nearest Neighbors (KNN) Regressor.
+The process involves comprehensive data preprocessing, feature engineering, and the implementation and evaluation of various regression models, particularly focusing on the K-Nearest Neighbors (KNN) Regressor and Linear Regression.

 ### Objectives